sacapsystems/laravel-google-maps/README.md

     }
 }
 ```

-## Development
+## Package Development

+The following sections are for package developers only.

 ### Testing
-Run the tests with:
+Run the package tests with:

 ```bash
 composer test
 ```

-## Code Style
+### Code Style
 This package follows PSR-12 coding standards.
-You can check and fix the code style with:
+Package developers can check and fix the code style with:

 ```bash
 # Check code style